 When deciding what treatment or which combination of procedures is right for you, make sure your cosmetic dentist knows which issues are causing you embarrassment, as well as what your dream smile looks like.
 While you might offer a celebrity’s grin as an example of what you want, a skilled, artistic dentist will help bridge the gap between that inspiration and what you have.
 Together you and your dentist can create a one-of-a-kind enhancement that accents your natural beauty, rather than detracting from it.

-- Smiling can benefit your career.
-People who smile often at work are more likely to receive promotions.
+- It can benefit your career.
+People who do it often at work are more likely to receive promotions.

 - Over 99% of Americans believe a happy grin is important to social interaction.

 - 70% of people in the United States believe that an unattractive smirk can hinder your personal and professional success.

 - It takes more muscles to frown than it does to show a happy look.
 Smiling requires less effort!